NCIOCPL/r4r-content/resources/resource83.md

 ---
 id: 83
 title: Annual Report to the Nation on the Status of Cancer, 1975-2014
+description: >
+  An update of rates for new cases and deaths as well as trends for the most common cancers in the United States.
+The special section of this report focuses on survival.

 website: https://seer.cancer.gov/report_to_nation/
 toolTypes:
   - toolType: analysis_tools/statistical_software